AN: Set before the start of One Piece. Shanks/Makino, because after all this time, they still remain my favourite pairing.

 The elderly woman had her arms crossed over her chest – which was never a good sign, in Makino's experience – and her sharp blue eyes were narrowed in an unbecoming glare as she took in the sight of her flustered ward.
 Makino fidgeted under the scrutiny of that gaze, and nervously tucked a stray lock of hair behind her ear, discreetly flicking away a leaf that had gotten tangled with her kerchief.

 The Mistress didn't say anything to that, but her eyes settled pointedly on the lump in Makino's skirts, knowing perfectly well what she'd been up to, and Makino felt her heart plummet to her stomach.

 "Give it to me."

 "The floors need cleaning and the glasses another polish before I open the bar tonight," she said simply, before turning sharply on her heel and disappearing inside the tavern.
-Makino clenched her hands against her sides, biting down on her lip from pointing out that she had polished the glasses only this morning; knowing it was punishment for spending her time 'dallying in unrealistic fantasies whose only purpose was to put silly ideas into the minds of young women'.
-Inhaling deeply through her nose, she trudged dejectedly after her patron, not five minutes without it but already longing for the pages of her novels.
+Makino clenched her hands against her sides, biting down on her lip to keep from pointing out that she'd polished the glasses only this morning, knowing it was punishment for spending her time 'dallying in unrealistic fantasies whose only purpose is to put foolish ideas into the minds of impressionable young women who ought to know better', and she'd heard that particular lecture enough times to have memorised it, down to the inflections.

-Those 'unrealistic fantasies' sure were a lot more entertaining that what went on in the real world, she mused as she lugged the wooden bucked across the common room, before turning to retrieve the mop.
+At least in my world, she mused as she lugged the wooden bucked across the common room, before turning to retrieve the mop.

 As was the mop in her hands and the bucket by her feet.

 A true tavern wench in the making, she thought sourly, giving the bucket a small kick.
-Just like Sara in Clandestine Courtships, only she wasn't going to be swept off her feet by a rich and handsome pirat-
+Just like Sara in Clandestine Courtships, only Makino wasn't going to be swept off her feet by a rich and handsome pirat-

 "The floors aren't going to mop themselves, girl."